Visual-Testing-for-Android-Apps/backend/README.md

 ```
 cd ./server
 sam build
-sam deploy --guided # only need guided for the first time
+sam deploy --parameter-overrides emailPassword=EMAIL_PASSWORD --guided# only need guided for the first time
 ```
+EMAIL_PASSWORD is the password of the email account which used to send email.
 ## CI/CD
 ----